Demand is High for Physical Therapists

 If you're ready to be inspired to realize your full potential, we want to hear from you.

-We recommend that you submit your application materials no later than December, about 5 months prior to the start of physical therapy school at USM, with orientation scheduled each year during the last week of May.
-You will apply to USM using the Physical Therapist Centralized Application Service (PTCAS) (http://www.ptcas.org/home.aspx ).
-A good place to start is at the PTCAS application instructions (http://www.ptcas.org/ApplicationInstructions/ ).
+We require that you submit your application materials no later than Oct.
+15. You will apply to USM using the Physical Therapist Centralized Application Service (PTCAS) (http://www.ptcas.org/home.aspx).
+A good place to start is at the PTCAS application instructions (http://www.ptcas.org/ApplicationInstructions/).

 The Stefani Doctor of Physical Therapy Program at the University of Saint Mary is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia, 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.